Taletex/SkanCoin/README.md

 library(shiny)
 runApp("/home/taletex/Projects/SkanCoin/DiagnosticClient/app")
 ```
-Note: the path in the "runApp("")" function needs to be changed according to the path of the folder "app" located inside the "DiagnosticClient" folder.
+> Note: the path in the "runApp("")" function needs to be changed according to the path of the folder "app" located inside the "DiagnosticClient" folder.
 At the end of the execution of these commands the address where the Diagnostic Client web application is in running will appear.
 Copy and paste this address into a browser page

+> Note: it is necessary to know the http server's IP address and port to use the R application.
+The first step to use the R application is inserting those informations.
+This also allows the user to connect it to other active HTTP servers of the P2P network.

 ## Running with virtual box